 Since we all have come from spirit into the world, you could use an all together different rendition by arranging your alter contents in the shape of a tree, The Tree of Life.
 The philosophy of Tree of Life comes from the teachings of the Jewish Quabala (or Kabbalah).
 Place your objects in the following order.

 At the top of the tree (the Northern section of your tray or alter) would be Fire symbols, with Air below Fire, followed by Water, and with Earth following Water.
 This represents the Four Worlds, beginning with Spirit and ending in Physicality.
 It is our job in this lifetime to find our way back up through the Four Worlds and back to Spirit.
 The following tools can be used to represent the four worlds.

-Cup the smoke and waft it over your face like you would water, keeping your eyes closed if you are sensitive to smoke.
+Fire burns away impurities, while smoke carries those impurities and bad spirits away from us.
+When smudging, light the incense, herbs or smudge stick (usually sage).
+It is often safer to light the herb in a shell or fireproof dish, rather than to hold it.
+You can use a feather, or just your hand, to gently wave the smoke from the dish so that it is pushed into the air about the room as you walk through the house in a space clearing ritual.
+Cup the smoke and waft it over your face like you would water, keeping your eyes closed if you are sensitive to smoke at all.
 Smudge over your eyes to see the truth, your ears to hear the truth, your throat to speak the truth, and your heart so that it is opened.